radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 persistence logic.

 However, our controller is getting a little messy.
 It's intertwining the validation and persistence logic with the response logic.
+It's starting to feel very Rails-y, and I mean that in a bad way.

-We can do better than this by separating out these two distinct responsibilities even further.
+We can do better than this by separating out these three distinct responsibilities even further.

 ### Service objects

-Normally when moving code out of a controller to separate the business logic from the response logic, you would move it out to a service object.
-It's "community tradition" to move them out to _service objects_ to make it easier to test those parts in a way that's completely isolated from the Rails request / response cycle.
+Normally when moving code out of a controller to separate the different logic parts, you would move some parts out to a service object.
+It's "community tradition" to move these parts out to _service objects_ to make it easier to test those parts in a way that's completely isolated from the Rails request / response cycle.
+It's an attempt to let the controller handle the request / response cycle only.
+Single responsibility and all that.

 However, most of the time this happens it is simply cutting the code from the controller and pasting it into another class.
 This code ends up in a new